kastiglione/motion-objc-runtime/README.md

 # motion-objc-runtime

 motion-objc-runtime exposes the Objective-C runtime API.
-This allows RubyMotion access building blocks necessary to provide the metaprogramming capabilities currently lacking in RubyMotion.
-By exposing the ObjC runtime, `define_method` and other metaprogramming staples can be enabled for RubyMotion apps.
+This allows RubyMotion to access building blocks necessary to perform advanced metaprogramming capabilities in RubyMotion.

 The Objective-C runtime is exposed the same way RubyMotion exposes C functions from UIKit and other iOS frameworks, via BrideSupport files